bitmark-inc/docs/bitmark-references/bitmark-node-software/bitmark-blockchain.md

 ## Blockchain structure

-Transactions are gathered together into blocks, which start with a header followed by a foundation record and then the rest of the transactions.
+Transactions are gathered together into blocks, which start with a header followed by a single foundation record and then the rest of the transactions.

+The chain itself is formed by having each block link to the previous block by having the hash of the previous block be contained in the block header.
+The chain is secured by having a NONCE and a difficulty value embedded in the header.
+It is possible to determine if a header is valid by checking if its hash value is less than or equal to the value indicated by the difficulty.
+The difficulty can only change at specific points and in ways defined in the bitmarkd consensus algorithm and any block with a difficulty that does not comply is immediately rejected.

 ### Block Header

+The block header is used both to provide metadata (like timestamp) for that block as well as to verify that the list of transactions attached to it are really part of it.

 Item              Type       Description
 ----------------  ---------  ------------------------